getadvice/getadvice.github.io/join.md

 *This site is oriented to help people, if you're part of a company you can hire or pay one of the persons here*

+### Ok, but I don't too much time

+That's fair, but let's break it down:

+1. You decide how many days per week/month and how many minutes a call lasts.
+You can start with just 1 call of 30 mins per month.

+2. This site, currently, doesn't have millions of users trying to schedule a call with volunteers.
+That means that your calendar won't get too busy.

+3. You can always change your availability on the calendar if you're having a lot of work and can't help for the next few weeks.

 ### Getting started

 To get started you need a few things that you might already have: